Peter Nygård: Arrest and conviction

-On 15 December 2020, Nygård was arrested in Winnipeg for extradition to the US to face charges of sex trafficking by the US attorney's office in Manhattan.
-On 5 February 2021, Nygård was denied bail due to being a flight risk and the risk of him tampering with evidence.
-At the time Nygård faced extradition to the US.

-On 18 February 2021, it was reported that a new lawsuit had been filed by one of the class-action plaintiffs, which named Peter Nygård's niece, Angela Dyborn, as an alleged co-conspirator in the alleged sex-trafficking scheme.
+On 15 December 2020, Nygård was arrested in Winnipeg for extradition to the US to face charges of sex trafficking by the US attorney's office in Manhattan, New York.
+On 5 February 2021, he was denied bail due to being a flight risk and the risk of him tampering with evidence.
+At the time Nygård faced extradition to the U.S. On 18 February 2021, it was reported that a lawsuit had been filed by one of the class-action plaintiffs, which named Peter Nygård's niece, Angela Dyborn, as an alleged co-conspirator in the alleged sex-trafficking scheme.
 On 26 March 2021, Nygård was denied bail for a second time.
 In April 2021 it was reported that Nygård would face an extradition hearing in November 2021.

-On 1 October 2021, Nygård agreed to be extradited to the US, to face the charges against him that were filed there.
+On 1 October 2021, Nygård agreed to be extradited to the U.S., to face charges against him that were filed there.
 The same day Nygård was charged by Toronto police with six counts of sexual assault and three counts of forcible confinement.
 On 2 December 2021, it was reported that Nygård would not face charges by Winnipeg police following a ten-month investigation into allegations of sexual assault from eight women against him.

-In November 2023, Nygård was found guilty of sexual assault by a Canadian jury in Toronto, following a six-week trial.
+In November 2023, Nygård was found guilty of sexual assault by a Canadian jury in Toronto, after a six-week trial.
 The 82-year-old Nygård was convicted for assaults on four women, ranging in age from 16 to 28 at the time of the offenses, occurring between the late 1980s and 2005.
-These assaults reportedly took place in a secure luxury bedroom in his company's headquarters.
+The assaults reportedly took place in a secure luxury bedroom in his company's headquarters.
 Nygård denied the charges, with his defense team suggesting the victims were seeking financial gain.
 Nygård is also facing further legal charges, including a trial in Montreal, charges in Winnipeg, and potential extradition to the U.S. for related crimes.
 The preliminary inquiry for the charges against Nygård in Montreal is scheduled for 28 January 2025.

-Nygård's son Kai Zen Bickle praised the conviction saying that his father "used his business talents for evil, to prey on others," adding "And it's a very good thing that justice was served here."
+Nygård's son Kai Zen Bickle commended the conviction saying that his father "used his business talents for evil, to prey on others," and "it's a very good thing that justice was served here."
 In September 2024, a court in Toronto sentenced Nygård to 11 years in prison for 4 counts of sexual assault.